-1) All gas that is vented or that is combusted or destroyed in a flare, incinerator, enclosed combustor, or other control device at a facility must be reported in Petrinex to the respective reporting facility identifier that is associated with the physical location of where the venting, combustion, or destruction occurred.
-For facilities that do not require a licence (such as small booster compressors), the volumes vented, combusted, or destroyed must be reported at the nearest upstream reporting facility identifier, which may be a well, battery, or pipeline facility.
-All routine and nonroutine volumes of flare gas combusted or destroyed in a flare, incinerator, enclosed combustor, or other control device must be reported in Petrinex under the activity code of FLARE.
+1) All gas flared, incinerated, enclosed combusted, or vented at a facility must be reported in Petrinex to the respective reporting facility identifier that is associated with the physical location of where the flaring, incineration, enclosed combustion, or venting activity occurred.
+For facilities that do not require a licence (such as small booster compressors), the flared, incinerated, enclosed combusted, and vented volumes must be reported at the nearest upstream reporting facility identifier, which may be a well, battery, or pipeline facility.
+All routine and nonroutine volumes of gas combusted in a flare, incinerator, or enclosed combustor must be reported as "flare gas" in Petrinex.